Elbsides/www/2026/includes/schedule.md

 From an open S3 bucket with the profile photo of every grill master, to never-before-seen devices, and even remote code execution, Julian will walk you through each vulnerability he found.
 This presentation will illustrate the importance of IoT security measures, because the last thing you want is for your beautiful BBQ to be burnt to a crisp!
 ### Speakers

-#### dead1nfluence
+#### Julian (dead1nfluence)
 As a Penetration Tester at Software Secured, Julian hunts for vulnerabilities across a range of clients and products.
-Off hours, he spends his time performing vulnerability research against IoT devices and FOSS, amassing over 40 CVEs in the past several years.
+Off hours, he spends his time performing vulnerability research against IoT devices and FOSS, amassing over 50 CVEs in the past several years.
+Previous work includes exploiting the Furbo devices, to find 20+ vulnerabilities, discovering [more than 130,000 Claude, Grok, ChatGPT, and Other LLM Chats Readable on Archive.org](https://www.404media.co/more-than-130-000-claude-grok-chatgpt-and-other-llm-chats-readable-on-archive-org/), as well as being featured by 404Media in the article: [ Grok Exposes Underlying Prompts for Its AI Personas: ‘EVEN PUTTING THINGS IN YOUR ***’](https://www.404media.co/grok-exposes-underlying-prompts-for-its-ai-personas-even-putting-things-in-your-ass/)

 <div style="clear: both;"></div>